National-Digital-Twin/IRIS-data-pipeline/generic-adapter/README.md

 # README

+A generic adapter is a tool that allows a user to ingest records from a source file in CSV format and stream them to a target Kafka topic.
+Currently the generic adapter has two modes of operation, one is without any integration with AWS S3 using the source file bundled with the image.
+The other is with AWS S3 integration which expects the user to have either a local S3 service or a remote one with the correct permissions for access.

 ## Pre-requisites

 - Bring up the required services like Kafka, Secure agent graph and minio using the command `make developer-resources-up MINIO_ROOT_USER=<your-minio-root-user> MINIO_ROOT_PASSWORD=<your-minio-root-password>` while in the main directory.